dmolin/two-factor-auth/README.md

 ### Run the app

-just do an npm i
+just do an `npm i`
-followed by a meteor run --settings config/development/settings.json
+followed by `meteor run --settings config/development/settings.json`

 You need to tweak settings.json using a real Authy api key